wmd23/conjugategradient/README.md

 # Armijo.jl
-This file contain the function called armijo that calcutes a steplenght that Armijo's rule holds.
+This file contains the function called armijo that calcutes a steplenght that Armijo's rule holds.
 To invoke this function you need the following informations:

 - x (vector) vector containing the current estimation to be minimizer.
 - f (function) objective function.